 Paris, France, July 18 – 21, 2023

-The conference will be organized in four days, from Tuesday 18 to Friday 21 July 2023 and will feature several plenaries, keynotes, special invited sessions and tutorials.
+The conference will be organized in four days, from Tuesday 18 to Friday 21 July 2023 and will feature several plenaries, keynotes, tutorials, and special invited sessions on emerging and interdisciplinary topics.

 Videos from past META conferences

 Picocavities: confining light below the size of an atom